opus1993/pubrepo/content/post/BuiltToExecute/index.md

 Building a better machine learning team starts with maintaining neglected relationships.
 Rebuilding broken prototypes.
 Listening to business needs and how the first project came up short.
 The next machine learning project usually involves cleaning up the first one.

-Core competencies like communications, collaboration, business acumen, relationship building, requirements gathering, may be missing in the early versions.
+Core competencies like communications, collaboration, business acumen, relationship building, and requirements gathering may be missing in the early versions.
 The first data scientists are always brought in for strong technical skills.
 Soft skills were thought to be a nice to have and not core to the team’s mission.

 The business intelligence analysts embedded in the functional group are certainly part of the solution.
 They have relationships, the business acumen and solid technical skills.
 They should be expected to be the connection between stakeholders and the machine learning team.
 No company today has enough in-house ML talent.
 A smart Chief Learning Officer (CLO) knows that the job is to *curate*, rather than to *create* content, and then to establish processes to ensure that employees have opportunities and incentives to grow.